Ebookchain/Documents/CONTRIBUTING_en.md

   a friendly, safe and welcoming environment for all, Whether you're a regular contributor or a newcomer.
 * Please be kind and courteous.
 There's no need to be mean or rude.
-* Respect that some individuals and cultures consider the casual use of profanity offensive and off-putting.
 * Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.